archduke31/clinividAssignment/README.md

 ## Getting Started

-Please clone the project and run it in any JAVA supported IDE.Project makes use of maven build tools.And as for checking solutions for theoritical questions you need a PDF viewer.
+Please clone the project and run it in any JAVA supported IDE.Project makes use of maven build tools.And as for checking solutions for theoritical questions i.e TheoryAssignments.pdf you need a PDF viewer.

 ### Prerequisites